Donald C. MacDonald: Armed forces service

 MacDonald joined the Royal Canadian Navy in 1942, and served in Canada during World War II as secretary of a top-secret intelligence committee, the main responsibility of which was to transmit enemy submarine positions to the Royal Canadian Air Force.
 He later became editor of Canadian Digest, a magazine published by the military that provided a cross section of articles from Canadian periodicals and newspapers, and was the host of Serviceman's Forum, a regular series of broadcasts on the Canadian Broadcasting Corporation that were also aired by the British Broadcasting Corporation.
 Members of the military and civilian experts discussed issues of concern in these broadcasts.

 Political life

 CCF involvement

 MacDonald joined the Co-operative Commonwealth Federation (CCF) while serving in Ottawa, Ontario in 1942.
 In 1946, he joined the national CCF staff and travelled the country as a party organizer.
 He was a candidate in the August 1953 federal election for the British Columbia riding of Kootenay East, and finished a strong third against Liberal Jim Byrne with 28% of the vote.
-He was persuaded to run for the Ontario CCF leadership later in the same year, and defeated Fred Young and Andrew Brewin for the position.
+He was persuaded to run in the Ontario CCF leadership convention later in the same year, and defeated Fred Young and Andrew Brewin for the position.